 Are you interested in:

 Wayne Law offers students a comprehensive and innovative curriculum in environmental law.
-Courses include Environmental Law, Water Law, Energy Law, Land Use and Administrative Law.
-Advanced courses, such as International Climate Change Law, address cutting-edge issues in the field.
+Courses include Environmental Law, Water Law, Energy Law, Land Use, and International Environmental Law.
+Advanced courses and seminars, such as International Climate Change Law, address cutting-edge issues in the field.

-Click on the above video to hear from Wayne Law Professor Noah Hall, author of a leading casebook on environmental law, expert on Great Lakes policy and water issues, and former attorney in private practice and for nonprofits.
+Watch this video of Wayne Law Associate Professor Noah Hall, author of a leading casebook on environmental law, expert on Great Lakes policy and water issues and former attorney in private practice and for nonprofits.

 Wayne Law has met the ABA-EPA Law Office Climate Challenge.
 This effort was initiated by student leaders from the Law School’s Environmental Law Society and has produced impressive results in terms of reduced paper use and energy conservation at the Law School.
 Wayne Law students also have been regular competitors in the National Environmental Law Moot Court Competition, active in the National Association of Environmental Law Societies and involved in numerous pro bono matters.